ashis785/INDO-VIP/README.md

 【ver】2【ver】

 【alert】

-THE SELLER OF YOUR INDONESIA DOESN'T GIVE ME PAYMENT.
+FUCK YOU INDONESIA SCAMMER WHY YOU OPEN APP YOU NEED TO GIVE PUSSY OF.
+YOUR MOTHER HERE ??😂😂😂 THE SELLER OF YOUR INDONESIA DOESN'T GIVE ME PAYMENT.

 FINALLY CHEAT STOPPED BECAUSE I AM NOT RECIVED PAYMENT.